By CamRanger

 Key Takeaways

-CamRanger 2 maintains a strong professional niche through superior connection stability, but its hardware-dependent model limits growth, so the PM should prioritize a software-only subscription tier to capture the enthusiast market.
+CamRanger 2 maintains a strong professional niche through reliable hardware-based tethering, but the proprietary hardware requirement limits growth against software-first rivals, so the PM should prioritize stability to defend the existing professional base.

 Where Is It Heading?